When you search an index, you get citations. They're often called references, as well.

 This citation from Scholars Portal Journals shows:

 This is a citation from EBSCO's Academic Search Elite - a very popular interface.
 The citation shows:

 Those are the essentials.
 Then it also provides

-An index is a common source of citations, but it isn't the only place to find them.
+An A&I database (index) is a common source of citations, but it isn't the only place to find them.

 Using references like these can help you find useful readings with a fraction of the work.